-- The Internet Host Uptime figures show how long the host is online.
-The Gnutella and Napster uptime are how long the application is running on the host. - Obvious: Gnutella/Napster Uptime <= Host Update - Most nodes are only available for a short time.
+- Obvious: Gnutella/Napster Uptime <= Host Update - Description Most nodes are only available for a short time.
 However, some are online for several days. - A measurement by Chu, Labonte and Levine reports that short short sessions are even more likely.
 They speculate about the session time being an overlap of Zipf distributions (heavy-tail / power law distribution).